Debates On Ethics of Data Science

 8h

-Debates on Ethics and social impact of next generation analytical systems and Big Data
+Ethics and social impact of next generation data-driven systems: Debates

-During these sessions the debates discussing ethics and social impact of next generation analytical systems and Big Data will take place.
 You must read the available material before the debate.
 Then, during the debate you will assign to a group: either to defend an idea, or go against it.
 You may also be asked to moderate the debate.
-Then, the debate takes place and afterwards, each group needs to write down a report with their conclusions
+Then, the debate takes place and afterwards, each group needs to write down a report with their conclusions.

 Objectives: 1 2 3 4 5 6